llMBQll/OmniLED/docs/install.md

 To allow this program to access your device, it needs an entry in udev rules.

-1. Create udev rules entry
+1. Create udev rules entry.
    `touch /etc/udev/rules.d/69-omni-led.rules`
-2. Using your favourite text editor add the following line and adapt it for your device
+2. Using your favourite text editor add the following line and adapt it for your device.
    `SUBSYSTEM=="usb", ATTRS{idVendor}=="1038", ATTRS{idProduct}=="1618", MODE="0666", GROUP="plugdev"`
-3. Reload udev rules (this may not be sufficient so you may need to unplug and plug the device or restart the system)
+3. Reload udev rules (this may not be sufficient so you may need to unplug and plug the device or restart the system).
    `sudo udevadm control --reload-rules`

 ### Common